 In response to anxiety, the body’s release adrenaline, the “fight and flight” hormon preparing the individual to master an imaginative danger.
 People with generalized anxiety develop physical response typical for the fight and flight reaction such as heart racing, palpitations, sweating and muscle tension.
 Additional physical symptoms include dizziness, shortness of breath, and gastrointestinal distress.
 Constant fears cause also sleeplessness, fatigue and decreased concentration.

-It’s crucial to distinguish Generalized Anxiety Disorder from panic attacks, as the latter typically occur suddenly, “out of the blue” with symptom free intervals between the attacks.
+It’s crucial to distinguish generalized anxiety from panic attacks.
+While in generalized anxiety the individuals is consistently present, panic attacks occur suddenly, “out of the blue” with symptom free intervals between the attacks.

 Causes of Generalized Anxiety Disorder